open-resources/dash_curriculum/tutorial/part2/chapter8.md

 ### 1. Introduction
 Plotly's arguably greatest power is how easily you can make beautiful interactive graphs.
 Plotly express adds to the versatility of Plotly through two specific features:

-1) You can easily create almost any plot with only one line of code like `px.line(df, x= 'year', y = 'lifeExp'`.
+1) You can easily create almost any plot with only one line of code like `px.line(df, x= 'year', y = 'lifeExp'`, [...])

 2) You can visualize multidimensional data through attributes like `color` and `symbol`.

 Here's an example that we'll learn to build and understand from scratch:

     import plotly.express as px
     df = px.data.gapminder()